alirezt/The-power-of-words/README.md

 When we read a text or web page, we receive a particular feeling or provocation of a thought that is caused by the text's opinion and emotion.
 Using the text mining method, we can derive so-called **sentiments** of the text.

 Here I use The gutenbergr package to illustrate the positive and negative sentiments of **The Brothers Karamazov**, the last novel by Russian author Fyodor Dostoevsky.
-As you can see from the graphs below, "**afraid**" and "**like**" were the most frequent negative and positive words used by Dostoevsky.
+As you can see from the graphs below, "**afraid**" and "**like**" were the most frequent negative and positive words which were used by Dostoevsky.

 ![po](https://user-images.githubusercontent.com/89996099/141172971-23a48056-b256-4977-b35e-de444f40a184.jpeg)
 ![ne](https://user-images.githubusercontent.com/89996099/141172978-c2a16eff-ca10-4e49-b6c1-99cfbf81eb0b.jpeg)